iamhenry/Roo-Rules-and-Tools/tools/tdd/red_phase.md

 ### 5. Verify Failure
 - Tests should fail due to missing implementation
+- ALL tests must fail - no exceptions
+- Tests should fail due to missing implementation (business logic)
 - Not due to:
   - Setup errors
   - Configuration issues